ruth-cohen89/mvc-meal-logger-api/README.md

 <h1 align="center"><B> Simple Node.js Express Backend </B></h1>
 A minimalist backend application built with Node.js and Express, featuring a clean architecture with models, controllers, and routes.
-This lightweight backend serves as a foundational structure for handling simple data operations.
+This lightweight backend serves as a foundational structure for handling simple data operations. <br>
-The application architecture is about users who can log their meals to the app. with 2 endpoints: users and meals.
+The application architecture is about users who can log their meals to the app. with 2 endpoints(objects): users and meals.

 <h2><B>Key Components:</B></h2>

+* <B>Routes:</B> Establishes the API endpoints and connects them to the corresponding controllers.

+* <B>Controllers:</B> Handles the business logic and orchestrates data flow.

 * <B>Models:</B> Defines the data structure and interacts with the database.

-* <B>Controllers:</B> Handles the business logic and orchestrates data flow.

-* <B>Routes:</B> Establishes the API endpoints and connects them to the corresponding controllers.
+* <B>Middlewares:Implement additional functionalities in the request-response cycle. </B>

+- **Server:** `server.js` - The entry point for starting the server.
+- **Application Configuration:** `app.js` - Initializes and configures the Express application.
+- **Package Configuration:** `package.json` - Describes your Node.js project, including dependencies and scripts.

 <h2><B>Usage:</B></h2>